swanson/no-extra-points/_posts/2019-03-26-rb-platoon-report-week-7.md

 ### Lead back: Tarean Folston

 Folston was nearing 50% of the snaps this week but low play volume for the game really hurt him.
-The legends got behind early and unfortunately Folston was not able to take advantage of that as he only caught 2 targets on 13 routes run.
+The Legends got behind early and unfortunately Folston was not able to take advantage of that as he only caught 2 targets on 13 routes run.
 Folston did have an efficient game on the ground posting a 8/37/4.6 line.
 Folston did split time on passing downs and in the red zone/short yardage but he’s still playing significant snaps in all those facets of the game.
 All-in-all this seemed like a floor game for Folston and should still remain one of the better fantasy RBs going forward.

 ### Rotational Back: Brandon Ratcliff